ArtHitParade

 The founders of the nation are now trying to redefine the delicate balance between the executive and legislative branches while considering also the need for autonomy of each state.
 Their work is outstanding, since the system defined between 1787 and 1789 is still the foundation of the US law.

 George Washington is one of the key figures in this success.
-On June 22 in New York, Christie's sells his personal copy of the main acts of Congress.
-This collection gathers the Constitution, various acts including the creation of major Executive Departments, and the first draft of twelve articles known as the Bill of Rights for an effective and pragmatic definition of freedoms.
+On June 22, 2012, Christie's sold for $ 9.8M his personal copy of the main acts of Congress, lot 1.
+It gathers the Constitution, various acts including the creation of major Executive Departments, and the first draft of twelve articles known as the Bill of Rights for an effective and pragmatic definition of freedoms.

 Autograph